 Solar system size

-Put simply, larger solar systems are eligible for more STCs.
+Put simply, larger solar power systems are eligible for more STCs.

 For example, a 10 kW solar system will receive more STCs (and therefore more solar rebates too) than a 1 kW solar system.